Procurement Glossary

 Multiple sourcing describes the strategic procurement of a product or service from several different suppliers in parallel.
-This strategy enables purchasing to minimize supply risks and strengthens the negotiating position by reducing the degree of dependency on individual suppliers.
+This strategy enables Procurement to minimize supply risks and strengthens the negotiating position by reducing the degree of dependency on individual suppliers.

 Example: A car manufacturer obtains 40% of its battery cells for electric vehicles from a Korean manufacturer, 35% from a Japanese manufacturer and 25% from a Chinese manufacturer, enabling it to continue production without interruption in 2023 despite supply bottlenecks at one of its main suppliers.